- Majors & Minors

 Six Flags America

 Tiffany & Co.

 Pennsylvania State University

 Requirements for the Bachelor of Arts in Communications.
-Susquehanna offers a major in communications with three possible emphases: digital multimedia (with tracks in broadcasting, journalism, or sports media), strategic communications (with tracks in advertising and marketing communications, public relations, or corporate communications) and communication arts (with tracks in speech communication or communication studies).
+Susquehanna offers a major in communications with three possible emphases: digital multimedia (with tracks in broadcasting, journalism, or sports media), strategic communications (with tracks in advertising and marketing communications or public relations) and communication arts (with tracks in personal and organizational communication or communication studies).
 Majors complete university Central Curriculum requirements, plus 46 to 50 semester hours of courses in a selected emphasis and track.
 These include introductory courses, practica for learning skills and specific emphases requirements.
 A grade of C- or better is required for any course to apply to the major or minor.
 Courses may count toward only one emphasis or minor.

 The department also expects communications majors and minors to participate each semester in related cocurricular activities.
 Options include WQSU-FM radio station; The Quill student newspaper; The Lanthorn student yearbook; Sterling Communications, the student-run public relations firm; the Paul Dannelley chapter of PRSSA; and other activities supervised by department faculty.

 Double-counting restriction: Students in the communications department may with department head permission, complete more than one major and/or minor in the department.
 In such cases, students will need to meet with the department head to discuss substitute courses.